- What is fraud detection?

 As a rule, a good machine learning fraud detection system is a blend of supervised and unsupervised AI techniques, behavioral analytics, predictive models, and adaptive analytics to enable real-time decision making and forecasting.

 An effective fraud detection and prevention solution must be able to capture fraud and flag transactions that need review.
-Data analytics should be the basis of your solution as the machine learning fraud detection system should be able to learn the right things from complex data patterns you have.
+Data analytics should be the basis of your solution as the machine learning fraud detection system should be able to learn the right things from the complex data patterns you have.

 Well architected machine learning models should enable the use of rich information after fraud events to build better models.
 It should generate financial trends and forecasts and help your company analytics determine possible weaknesses of new products and lines of business and get insights for better operational safety.